BonanKou/Attention-Alignment-Empirical-Study/README.md

 -   Red: ***operator*** keywords that suggest important properties of the manipulated data and operations, including quantifiers (e.g., “all”, “one”), adjectives (e.g., “first”, “closer”), and adverbs (e.g., “every”, “none”).

-The `highlight` field in each item of the dictionary contains a list of dictionaries, where each dictionary represents a highlighted keyword.
+The `highlight` field in each dictionary item contains a list of dictionaries, each representing a highlighted keyword.
 Each dictionary contains two fields: place, which represents the character indices of the keyword in the prompt, and color, which represents the color code for the keyword.

 ### Labeling Procedure
 The first two authors, with over five years of programming experience in Python, manually labeled the words and phrases they considered essential to solving a programming task in the task description.